 - Instructions on how to self-register online

 You are responsible for reading and following all of the registration materials sent via e-mail.
 If you do not receive a confirmation letter at least one week prior to class, then it is your responsibility to notify us at CON.ExtendedStudies@ucdenver.edu.
-If we are not contacted, then we will assume you have received all correspondence (whether written or electronic), and you will be responsible for all course expenses.
+If you register for courses, you are responsible for all course expenses.

 Current Term Information